lizmat/raku-all-modules/cpan/BDUGGAN/Grammar-PrettyErrors/README.md

 ## DESCRIPTION

+When the `Grammar::PrettyErrors` role is applied to a Grammar, it changes the behavior of a parse failure.
+Instead of returning `nil`, a failure is thrown.
+The exception object has information about the context of the failure, and a pretty error message that includes some context around the input text.

-`Grammar::PrettyErrors` provides a role that can be applied to a grammar to provide pretty error messages when a parse fails.
-It works by wrapping the `<ws>` token and keeping track of a highwater mark (the position), and the name of the most recent rule that was encountered.
+It works by wrapping
+the `<ws>` token and keeping track of a highwater mark (the position), and the name of the most recent rule that was encountered.